raghuvir1/glassdoor-salary-prediction/README.md

 # glassdoor-salary-prediction

-Employing Supervised Machine Learning Models to predict average salary of Glassdoor jobs.
+Employing Supervised Machine Learning Models to predict average salary of Data Science Glassdoor jobs.

 ## About dataset

 This dataset is sourced from Kaggle (https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor).
-The dataset scrapes information about job posts from Glassdoor's.
+The dataset scrapes information about Data Science job posts from Glassdoor's.
 It contains the following fields:

 Job Title: Title of the job posting
 Salary Estimation: Salary range for that particular job